 - Hilo.
 A compact version of smooth Cayenne.
 Weighs 2-3 pounds (1-1.5 kg).

 - Red Spanish.
-A medium size pineapple with purplish skin and squarish shape.
-Pale colored flesh and very fragrant.
-Usually weights 2 to 4 pounds (1-2 kg).
+A medium size pineapple with purplish skin and a squarish shape.
+Pale-colored flesh and very fragrant.
+Usually weighs 2 to 4 pounds (1-2 kg).
 Grown in Puerto Rico, Florida, and Cuba.
 Spiny leaves.

 - Pernambuco.
-A tender, sweet medium-size pineapple with whitish or yellow flesh.
+A tender, sweet medium-sized pineapple with whitish or yellow flesh.
 Excellent for eating fresh.
 Usually weighs 2 to 4 pounds (1-2 kg).
 Spiny leaves.

-Pineapple facts and trivia.
-Pineapples grow in the dry tropics on squat herbaceous plants that stand just 3 feet all and about 3 feet wide.
+Pineapples grow in the dry tropics on squat herbaceous plants that stand just 3 feet tall and about 3 feet wide.
 The average pineapple is 4 to 8 inches long though some grow much larger.

 Each of these composite fruits grows from a thickened stalk of the plant.
 Only one composite fruit—which we call the pineapple–grows from a single stalk but the same plant may produce more than one fruiting stem.
 The average pineapple weighs from 4 to 9 pounds but some grow to as large as 16 to 20 pounds.
 From the crown of each fruit grows long, slender spiny leaves.